BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Software at any time upon notice to you.
 We will provide you with prior notice of any deprecation or discontinuation of DCC Software where practicable under the circumstances.

+**103.4.** AWS Deadline Cloud is not intended for use in, or in association with, the operation of any hazardous environments or critical systems that may lead to serious body injury or death or cause environmental or property damage, and you are solely responsible for liability that may arise in connection with any such use.